TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 The **freeze** check reads timestamps, not states.
 It resolves the device behind the entity and takes the freshest report across all of that device's entities.
 If even the freshest is older than the lookback window, the device is frozen and the entity is flagged.
 Reading the whole device defeats the sticky-entity trap: a door contact shut for two days has not changed, but its link-quality or battery entity is still checking in, so the device reads alive.
 The freeze check asks "has anything on this device reported lately," which is only false when the device is genuinely silent.

 What freeze reads is "did the device send anything," not "did its value change."
 A temperature sensor reporting the same reading every minute is alive; a freeze check that watched only value changes would wrongly flag it.
 Reading the report timestamp, not the value, is what keeps a steady-but-live device off the list.

+## Before You Start: the Uptime Requirement

+Entity Sentinel measures its startup grace from a Home Assistant uptime sensor, so it needs one, in timestamp mode.
+This is the one hard dependency the blueprint adds, and it exists for a good reason: it is the reliable way to know how long Home Assistant has been running, which is what the grace period depends on.

+Add the **Uptime** integration if you do not have it: Settings, Devices & Services, Add Integration, Uptime.
+It creates `sensor.uptime`, whose state is a timestamp like `2026-06-26T14:56:59+00:00` (the moment Home Assistant started).
+That timestamp form is what the blueprint needs.

+If the uptime sensor is missing, or is set to a numeric mode instead of a timestamp, the Sentinel does not guess or limp along.
+It reports a `setup_error` state with a message telling you exactly what to fix, and it watches nothing until you fix it.
+This is deliberate: a monitor that is itself misconfigured should say so loudly, not fail quietly.
+See the `setup_error` details under the output section.

 ## Import the Blueprint